UNH-Cucurbits/unhcucurbits-website/_posts/2023-05-11-unhinnovation-fund.md

 ---
-title: UNHI Fund
+title: UNH Cucurbit Program Recieves Inaugural UNHInnovation Fund
 author: Chris Hernandez
 member: chris-hernandez
 ---

-# UNH Cucurbit Program Recieves Inaugural UNHInnovation Fund

 The UNH Cucurbit Program is honored to be selected for the newly launched UNHInnovation Fund.